This I Resolved: Nothing New in 2012

 Put simply, on one hand we became more mindful about how we spent our money, but on the other we were freed from thinking about it much at all!
 As side effects, we became shrewder and probably greener consumers too.

 But, when it came to the planet, we didn’t delude ourselves that we’d be making a big dent.
-Still, it was satisfying to be doing something concrete to reign in our carbon footprint.
+Still, it was satisfying to be doing something concrete to rein in our carbon footprint.

 And the “project” sparked countless conversations that would rarely have taken place otherwise.
 It felt good that dozens of friends and acquaintances reported to me that they intended to do something similar — or at least try.
 The topic of consumerism was a far more productive entrée into conversations about climate change and systemic policy solutions than I ever imagined.